- Administrative Offices

 Complete all sections of the application form and follow submission instructions on the application form.

 Incomplete proposals or proposals NOT following the guidelines (including spacing, font size, margins, and page limits) will not be considered for funding.

-All application materials, electronic and original paper copy (including supporting documentation and all signatures), must be received at the Research Office, Incentive Programs, A312 Kerr Administration Building, by 5:00 PM on the deadline indicated at the top of this page.
+The complete PDF document (including supporting documentation and all signatures), must be received at the Research Office Incentive Programs (email to email@example.com) by 5:00 PM on the deadline date.

 Award recipients (PIs and Co-Is) are required to submit a final report within six months of equipment procurement / repair / construction.